Measure employees' preferred style of learning on a self directed basis with the Learning Styles Questionnaire.

 There are four learning styles that describe preferences in learning differences that can be derived from the learning styles test.
 These are:

-○ Activist Learning Style: Activists like to take direct action.
-They are enthusiastic and welcome new challenges and experiences.
-They tend to be flexible, open-minded and enjoy getting involved and participating with others.
+○ Activists like to take direct action in order to learn.
+They are enthusiastic learners and welcome new challenges and experiences.
+Their learning style tends to be flexible, open-minded and enjoy getting involved and participating with others.

 ■ In contrast to other learning styles, activists will excel at learning when they are allowed to generate lots of ideas, or are involved with other people to bounce ideas around.

-○ Reflector Learning Style: Reflectors tend to be methodical, thorough and careful.
+○ Reflectors tend to be methodical, thorough and careful.
 They enjoy reading and listening, and undertake a thorough analysis of experiences before drawing conclusions.

 ■ In contrast to other learning styles, reflectors will excel at learning when they are allowed to think or watch over ideas, or are given time to prepare or read the information in advance.

-○ Theorists Learning Style: Theorists like to see how things fit into an overall picture.
+○ Theorists like to see how things fit into an overall picture.
 They are logical and objective learners who adopt a sequential approach to problems.
 They tend to be rational, analytical and perfectionists.

 ■ In contrast to other styles, theorists will excel at learning when they are allowed to question and challenge assumptions or are given a clear purpose with which to work.

-○ Pragmatist Learning Style: Pragmatists like to see how things work in practice.
+○ Pragmatists like to see how things work in practice.
 They tend to be practical, down to earth and realistic.
 They like “how-to” hints and techniques and the opportunity to try out learning.

 ■ In contrast to other styles, pragmatists will excel at learning when they are allowed to immediately implement what they have learnt, or learn by demonstration.